Skip to main content

 The Carbon Cycle

-In the last chapter section, we used oxygen isotopes in ice and ocean sediment cores going back millions of years ago to address the history and mechanisms of climate change.
-We focused on 18O/16O ratios in H2O and calcite shells (CaCO3 ) and their corresponding δ18O values in ice and sediment cores to determine CO2 and temperature over climatic history.
+In the last chapter section, we used oxygen isotopes in ice and ocean sediment cores going back millions of years to address the history and mechanisms of climate change.
+We focused on 18O/16O ratios in H2O and calcite (CaCO3) shells and on the corresponding δ18O values in ice and sediment cores to determine CO2 and temperature over climatic history.
 Now it's time to talk about the other key atom, C, the ratio of 13C/12C and corresponding δ13C values, not only in CaCO3 but also in CO2 and the organic molecules it transforms into through photosynthesis and the heterotrophic organisms that consume them.
 13C partitions not only into inorganic carbon but also into organic molecules throughout life.
 Hence, we need a more detailed understanding of the carbon cycle

-The carbon cycle is likely discussed in introductory chapters in biology textbooks but probably never in chemistry texts.
+The carbon cycle is likely discussed in introductory chapters in biology textbooks, but probably never in chemistry texts.
 It is fundamental to understanding climate, its control and change, and human processes that alter it.
 Figure \(\PageIndex{1}\) shows one representation of the carbon cycle.
-Calculated amounts of carbon found in the lithosphere (the solid part of the earth), the atmosphere (specifically the lower part, the troposphere), and the hydrosphere are shown.
-(The cryosphere, the ice found in Greenland and Antarctica, is not shown).
+Calculated amounts of carbon found in the lithosphere (the solid part of the Earth), the atmosphere (specifically the lower part, the troposphere), and the hydrosphere are shown.
+(The cryosphere, the ice found in Greenland and Antarctica, is not shown.
 The biosphere includes part of these "spheres" that harbor life.
-Since life has been shown to exist 10 km down in the crust, we'll refer to the entire region in the diagrams as the biosphere.
-Figure 1 presents carbon stores in petagrams (1015 g) or gigatons of carbon (GtC), as 1 petagram equals 1 billion metric tons (or approximately 1.1 billion US tons).
+Since life has been found 10 km down in the crust, we'll refer to the entire region shown in the diagrams as the biosphere.
+Alternatively, carbon can be found in four key reservoirs: atmospheric, terrestrial, oceanic, and buried sediments

 Figure \(\PageIndex{1}\): The carbon cycle. https://commons.wikimedia.org/wiki/F...te_diagram.svg

-In addition to the total amount of carbon stored in each region, (GtC), the net changes in carbon per year as it moves into and out of reserves (GtC/yr) are shown in blue arrows with attached numbers.
+In addition to the total amount of carbon stored in each region (GtC), the net changes in carbon per year as it moves into and out of reserves (GtC/yr) are shown in blue arrows with attached numbers.

-Quantitating the carbon cycle
+Quantifying the carbon cycle

 In Chapter 31.1, we used parts per million (ppm) to express the amount of CO2 in the atmosphere.
 Table \(\PageIndex{1}\) below shows how to translate the percentage (parts per 100) for each component gas in the atmosphere (with which you are familiar) into ppm.